 Can Embryos Fall Out After Transfer?

 Embryos are tiny, delicate things.
 The transfer process is often treated with great caution and preparation.
 These two things, when considered together, often cause surrogates to be quite concerned about how to best protect the embryo they’ve just been entrusted with carrying.
-Many surrogates, and occasionally their intended parents, raise the question of how secure the embryo is once placed in the uterus, and if it’s possible that the embryo could, “fall out.”
+Many surrogates, and occasionally their intended parents, may raise questions: How secure is the embryo once placed in the uterus?
+Is it possible for the embryo to “fall out”?

 The uterus is a muscular organ.
 This means that it stays contracted and tight in its natural state.
 While the area inside of the uterus is called a “cavity”, it is not a literal empty space.
 The transferred embryo does not have open space in which to move freely or roll around.
 Nearly all IVF doctors will require your uterine lining to be thick enough for the walls to touch in the middle before proceeding with a transfer.
 This creates an environment in which the thick, sticky endometrial lining leaves no empty space.
 When the embryo is placed between the uterine walls and the muscle contracts, it will create a secure place for the embryo to bury itself deep within that thick lining and begin to grow.